grantzeng/leetcode/README.md

 ## A man, a plan, a canal
 Step 1 of my algorithms journey is learn a basic set of useful tools/patterns so I have more than a unsharpened teaspoon in my toolbox to solve problems with.
+- Trying to close the gap between what I know about and what I can solve on the spot

 Spend 90 mins a day, barring one day for rest.
 Go find time to do this.